 Push [10] is a family of programming languages in which each data type (including code itself) is associated with a different stack.
 Our new representation can very easily benefit from such a scheme.

 Indeed, modification points are intrinsically associated with pieces of software, e.g., lines of code, Boolean operators, or in general any sub-tree associated to the software AST.

-When all modifications points are homogeneous-e.g., only program statements or only program conditions-then the GI system can ensure reasonable syntactic validity.
-In contrast, when multiple granularity levels are considered (e.g., simultaneous evolution of program statements and conditions) operations-e.g., replacement, insertion; or here, paste-have to be consistent so to not result in invalid mutated software.
-In that case, while it is easy to generate consistent edits, maintaining validity after decoupling quickly becomes cumbersome as location types need to be considered.

-To avoid unsound edits (e.g., replacements of conditions by full statements, or vice versa), we propose to use different stacks for each type of data.
-That way, by enforcing that edits only use the stack associated to the type of their single argument, operations are ensured to always use coherent data.
+When all modifications points are homogeneous, e.g., only program statements or program conditions, then the GI system can ensure reasonable syntactic validity.
+In contrast, when multiple granularity levels are considered (e.g., simultaneous evolution of program statements and conditions [9]) operations-e.g., replacement, insertion; or here, paste-have to be consistent so to not result in invalid mutated software (e.g., an if condition being replaced by a full statement).
+While it is easy to generate consistent edits, maintaining validity after decoupling quickly becomes cumbersome as location types need to be taken in consideration.
+By using a different stack for each location types and enforcing that edits only use the stack associated to the type of their single argument, then operations are ensured to always use coherent data.